Miller Lite: Advertising

 In 2003, "Catfight", another high-profile commercial in the long-running "Great Taste...Less Filling" campaign, was denounced by critics as depicting women as sexual objects.
 The commercial featured two beautiful young women, a blonde (Tanya Ballinger) and a brunette (Kitana Baker), discussing the classic "Great Taste/Less Filling" debate, except they engaged in a catfight, hence the ad's title.
 The fight moving from a fountain to a mud pit, with the girls stripping each other of their clothing in the process.
-An uncensored version of the commercial ended in the muddy beauties, stripped down to their underwear, sharing a passionate kiss.
+An uncensored version of the commercial ended with the women, stripped down to their underwear, sharing a passionate kiss.
 The girls received much publicity from the commercial, and later starred in a few related commercials, videos and events.

 In 2006, Miller Lite had an advertising campaign called Man Laws featuring celebrities that include actor Burt Reynolds, professional wrestler Triple H, comedian Eddie Griffin, and former American football player Jerome Bettis.
 The celebrities and other actors were in a "Men of the Square Table", a group meeting where they discuss different situations that should be included in the "Man Laws".
 The ads were developed by the ad agency Crispin Porter + Bogusky/Miami, and were directed by comedy film director Peter Farrelly.

 In June 2010, commercials premiered featuring actresses Lindsey McKeon and Nadine Heimann as bartenders.